FDA reports 100+ drug shortages nationwide - NewsBreak

 NASHVILLE, Tenn. ( WKRN ) – Recent supply chain disruptions are impacting everything from clothes to food, and even trips to the pharmacy.
 Popular drugs like Adderall, oxycodone, and insulin are running low nationwide.

 In Tennessee, Steve Beasley said he’s having trouble finding iron dextran for his iron infusions.
-“I’m stuck between a rock and a hard place right now – none of the pharmacies around here can get it where they can compound it in-house.”Skyrocketing prices in auto industry as demand beats supply
+“I’m stuck between a rock and a hard place right now – none of the pharmacies around here can get it where they can compound it in-house.”Voting rights pioneers honored at Alabama state archives

 The FDA currently lists 112 drug shortages on its website.
 The reasons for the backlogs all vary.